 Safety & General Tips

-- ALWAYS wear a helmet, no exceptions!!
+- ALWAYS wear a helmet, without exception!!

 - Wear glasses.
 Being hit in the eye by a fly at 30kph is unpleasant.
 Sunshades ease the eyestrain on bright summer days.
 You can change to clear lenses in winter.